 - Stay at home as much as possible.

-Patients on immunosuppressive medications are not advised to stop their current medications unless specifically instructed to do so by their physicians.
+People on immunosuppressive medications are not advised to stop their current medications unless specifically instructed to do so by their physicians.
 This is because stopping these medications can result in a disease flare, which itself may increase the chances of picking up an infection.
-It is still not clear how exactly these medications affect COVID-19 infections; the decision lies with a specialist healthcare provider.

-People who show symptoms of COVID-19 should avoid visiting their family members until the self-isolation period is complete.
+If any symptoms of COVID-19 are present, individuals should consult their healthcare providers.
+People who show symptoms of COVID-19 should avoid visiting others until the self-isolation period is complete.

 What should sick individuals do?

 If symptoms are present or a COVID-19 diagnosis is confirmed, the following steps should be taken to prevent the spread of infection: